marcelwa/marcelwa.github.io/_pages/cv.md

 * 2016--2021: Researcher and Ph.D. student at University of Bremen
   * Physical design of post-CMOS Emerging Nanotechnologies
   * Verification of CRAM plans for PR2 robots at the collaborative research center EASE
-  * Teaching undergraduate courses and supervising Bachelor's and Master's theses
+  * Teaching undergraduate courses (cf. [teaching experience](https://marcelwa.github.io/teaching/)) and supervising Bachelor's and Master's theses
   * Supervisor: Prof. Dr. Rolf Drechsler, _Research Group of Computer Architecture_

 * 2015--2016: Independent Study at University of Bremen